algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 #### Eating Gum stops you

-Every time Pac-Man eats a regular dot, he stops moving for one frame (1/60th of a second), slowing his progress by roughly ten percent—just enough for a following ghost to overtake him.
+Every time Pac-Man eats a regular gum, he stops moving for one frame (1/60th of a second), slowing his progress by roughly ten percent—just enough for a following ghost to overtake him.

 #### Eating Super Gum stops you even more

-Eating an energizer dot causes Pac-Man to stop moving for three frames.
+Eating an energizer gum causes Pac-Man to stop moving for three frames.

 #### Cornering